Adversarial Attack Generation Empowered by Min-Max Optimization: Min-Max Power in Attack Design

 where different from \eqref{eq: prob0_ensemble}, $\mathbf w$ encodes the difficulty level of attacking each example.

-\paragraph{Adversarial attack over data transformations} Consider $K$ categories of data transformation $\{ p_i \}$, e.g., rotation, lightening, and translation \cite{athalye18b}, our goal is to find the adversarial attack that is robust to data transformations.
-In this case, the notion of `domain' in \eqref{eq: prob0_reg} is specified as `data transformer', and problem \eqref{eq: prob0_reg} becomes
+\paragraph{Adversarial Attack over Data Transformations.} Consider $K$ categories of data transformation $\{ p_i \}$, e.g., rotation, lightening, and translation, our goal is to find the adversarial attack that is robust to data transformations.
+Such an attack setting is commonly applied to generate physical adversarial examples~\cite{athalye18b,eykholt2018robust}.
+Here the notion of `domain' in \eqref{eq: prob0_reg} is specified as `data transformer', and problem \eqref{eq: prob0_reg} becomes